h2-logo Art Tracks Overview

 • Artworks: It welcomes all forms and formats, exploring new artistic expression, creativity, and creation possibilities in any 2-dimensional form suitable for display on a digital screen or canvas.
 We also encourage submissions of innovative AIGC artworks.

-h2-logo Submission Guidelines
+h2-logo General Submission Information